 There are many parameters which are considered while giving the job specification for a certain profile.

-1. Educational Qualification: This parameter gives an insight on how qualified a certain individual is.
-It covers their basic school education, graduation, masters degree, other certifications etc
+This parameter gives an insight on how qualified a certain individual is.
+It covers their basic school education, graduation, masters degree, other certifications etc.

-3. Skills & Knowledge: This is an important parameter in job specification especially with knowledge and skill based profiles.
+This is an important parameter in job specification especially with knowledge and skill based profiles.
 The higher the position in a company, the more niche the skills become and more is the knowledge required to perform the job.
 Skills like leadership, communication management, time management, team management etc. are mentioned.

 Job Specification Example